semmypurewal/BeginningJavaScript/06-arrays/readme.md

 In general, we should avoid _mutating_ arrays unless absolutely necessary.

+### Using Variables for Indices

+One thing that's really nice about arrays is that we can use variables to index into them.
+For example:

+    var secondIndex = 1;

+    suits[secondIndex];
+    //=> "diamonds"

+We can even use the results of expressions to index into arrays.

+    suits[secondIndex + 1];
+    //=> "coins"

+This feature comes in handy when you want to loop over arrays, which we'll learn about very soon.

 ### Strings as special Arrays

 If this discussion about arrays seems familiar, it's because it is.
 You can